 The PASS attitudinal survey examines many of the softer issues that can affect a pupil’s learning, such as confidence and feeling connected.

-It is now being used across each year group, to remove barriers that could prevent learners achieving
+It is now being used across each year group, to remove barriers that could prevent learners achieving their potential.

 Steve comments: “As part of our approach to ‘life after levels’, teachers monitor students’ attitudes to learning anyway and give them grades for this six times a year.
 But PASS provides us with a way to cross-reference and verify what our teachers have noticed.